Verizon sells internet trailblazers Yahoo and AOL for $5B - WTMJ

 Verizon has been shedding media assets as it refocuses on wireless, spending billions on licensing the airwaves needed for the next generation of faster mobile service, called 5G.
 It sold blogging site Tumblr in 2019 and HuffPost to BuzzFeed late last year.
 The digital media sector in recent years has been consolidating as companies seek profitability.

+Apollo says they are “big believers in the growth prospects of Yahoo” and expects that overall growth in digital advertising will boost Yahoo too, said Apollo senior partner David Sambur in a prepared statement.
+Apollo has invested in other media and tech companies like the photo website Shutterfly and TV and radio stations formerly owned by Cox.

-Financial firms have played an increasingly prominent role in traditional media as well in recent years, buying up newspaper chains and slashing costs.
+Financial firms have played an increasingly prominent role in traditional media as well in recent years as the newspaper industry struggles with the decline of print advertising, buying up chains and slashing costs and jobs.

 Verizon will receive $4.25 billion in cash, preferred interests of $750 million and the minority stake.